notsedano/midnightvote/DEPLOYMENT.md

 5. Select the branch you want to deploy (usually 'main')

 ## Troubleshooting Banner Upload Issues
-If you encounter issues with banners:
+If you encounter "Bucket not found" errors:

-1. Try using an external image URL instead of uploading directly
-2. Make sure the image URL is publicly accessible
+1. Make sure you've created the 'banners' bucket in your Supabase dashboard
-3. Visit the `/test-banner` path for troubleshooting
+2. Visit the `/test-bucket` path on the deployment URL to diagnose issues
-4. Check your browser console for detailed error messages
+3. Check your browser console for detailed error messages

-The app now uses a simple localStorage-based system for banners, which is more reliable than the previous database-based approach.
+The app has been updated to work without requiring the site_settings table in the database, using localStorage instead.
 For a more permanent solution, run the SQL in `create-settings-table.sql` in your Supabase SQL editor.